NHAS/wag/README.md

 - Only supports clients with one `AllowedIP`, which is perfect for site to site, or client -> server based architecture.
 - IPv4 only.
 - Linux only
-- Modern kernel 4.10+ at least (needs ebpf and xdp)
+- Modern kernel 4.12+ at least (needs ebpf and xdp)

 # Testing

-Currently the cilium framework has a bug on newer kernels, meaning that the testing framework will not work in kernels 5.15+ (https://github.com/cilium/ebpf/pull/788/commits/1b41d4467c422ba17b374818429489fa7fcc18b7)
-This can be fixed manually by applying the patch given in the commit.

-Otherwise, just do the following to test:
 ```sh
 cd router
 sudo go test.